JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2019-04-24-modularizationhow.md

 - need to convert all references to view IDs from `R.id.***` to `R2.id.***` when using [Butterknife](https://github.com/JakeWharton/butterknife).
 This is because the Android build system dynamically changes IDs of resources in libraries to avoid ID conflicts while merging libraries together in the app
 - features need to be modularized first and only after libraries can be extracted.
 E.g. hard to extract all analytics up to an `analytics library` when some features that are still in `old app module` still need to access that.

 At Philips Hue, we heavily used Butterknife so this approach turned out to be impractical for us.
-Mainly due to the large amount of upfront changes to prepare the `old app module`.
+Mainly due to the large number of upfront changes to prepare the `old app module`.

 ### Push code down
 ![Modularized app example]({{ site.url }}{{ site.baseurl }}/img/blog/modularizationhow/modularisation_pushdown.png){: .align-center}